 The elimination method is used to solve linear equations in two variables, where one of the variables is removed or eliminated.
-This method is sometimes easier and convenient than the substitution method.
+This method is sometimes more comfortable and convenient than the substitution method.
 Here are the notes provided with the complete steps to solve such linear equations where two variables are used.

 In another classification, there are three different algebraic methods to solve simultaneous linear equations.
 These methods are namely: